UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_06.md

 Notes:
 Forking a repo happens via the GitHub web interface, but this is a one time operation.
 If there are changes made to the upstream repo that you want to sync to your forked repo (`origin`), you have to first pull them from the upstream remote to your forked remote (`origin`).

 To solve this you can update your forked repository with the button **Sync fork**.
 Then you can pull this changes to continue working locally before opening the pull request.
-In the example thare are not changes in the repository that I have just forked, but if this was the case I would have to select the option `update branch`.
+In the example there are not changes in the repository that I have just forked, but if this was the case I would have to select the option `update branch`.